nicokurtovic/solar_system/README.md

-# Solar System PLanet's on a specific date
+# Solar System: Planets position on a specific date

 This code generates an image of the Solar System Planet's positions for a specific date.
 The plotted orbits correspond to a line following the positions of each planet over their last orbit.